harith1996/lane-plot/README.md

 ![LaNe Plot](src/static/images/quadrant_labels.drawio.png)

-## Example dataset: Wikipedia revisions
+## Example dataset 1: Wikipedia revisions

 We took a dataset of Wikipedia revisions and extracted a time series of the size of each edit.
 This time series was then visualized using LaNe Plot.
 See the figure below for an example:

 ![Wiki Revisions](src/static/images/wikipedia_label_quadrants_v2.png)

-To run the app, clone the repository and run the following commands:
+To explore the wikipedia dataset, clone the repository and run the following commands:

 ### `npm install`
 ### `cd backend_temp/python`